monikasarder/Melbourne-COVID19-data-and-ABS-variables-at-postcode-level/README.md

 Four data sources were used:

-  - Will Mackeys package `absmaps`, which makes it straightforward to download, compress and convert ABS shapefile data to `sf` objects in
+  - Will Mackey’s package `absmaps`, which makes it straightforward to download, compress and convert ABS shapefile data to `sf` objects in
     R. (Download and installation details are available from Will’s GitHub at [`absmaps`](https://github.com/wfmackey/absmapsdata).